All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Lawns grow more slowly in winter but still need mowing, as this allows for better photosynthesis and food supply.

 Note: Mowing too low can leave grass susceptible to winter weeds and frost, but leaving it too long - longer than 5-6cm - will prevent sunlight from penetrating the grass profile.
+Plus, remember to remove any dead grass from your lawn, as this will promote better growth in the future.

 Some bugs feed on the upper surface of the lawn, while others live off the roots and are better treated with insecticides washed deep down into the turf.